 Jamies Winston (No. 1 overall pick)

 Anyone who has watched Winston play knows that he’s shown a lot of skill, and comfort with risk-taking.
 His true ANY/A estimate didn’t fall drastically in his rookie year like for Bortles and Carr, but he also didn’t improve in his second season.
-Andrew Luck, Joe Flacco and Andy Dalton aren’t the greatest comps, but not too shabby also.
+Andrew Luck, Joe Flacco and Andy Dalton aren’t the greatest comps, but not too shabby.
 We can’t expect every young quarterback to be a future Hall-of-Famer, and those quarterbacks are certainly good enough to win it all with the right supporting cast.

 Marcus Mariota (No. 2 overall pick)